 Divided between an art deco inspired bar area with comfortable sofas and great seating to the eclectic mix of reclaimed furniture in the dining area.

-If you are looking for the authentic night club experience both nightclubs are set in the vaults of the City offering a truly unique experience.
+If you are looking for the authentic night club experience Second Bridge is set in the vaults of the City offering a truly unique experience.
 With a slightly younger clientele you can dance until your feet are sore!

 There are loads of other great places in Bath, let us know what sort of things you like and we can come up with some ideas.